collapsed-stacks/startups/questions/9342/how-do-i-startup-an-iaas.md

 - tagged: `tech-company`, `startup-costs`
 - score: 1

-<p>Can I became another <code>AWS</code> or <code>Azure</code>?
+Can I became another `AWS` or `Azure`?
 Is it easy to kickstart an IaaS business?
 How are the revenue of IaaS companies we currently have?
-What should I do if I decided to step into the IaaS land?</p>
+What should I do if I decided to step into the IaaS land?

 ## No Answers